 Several months later, things were going well.
 The boys were happier than crocs in a mangrove.
 My husband was enjoying his role, and I had found an interesting job and joined a book club and a choir.
 While I pined dreadfully for family and friends ‘Down South’, I sensed that there would be a lot to relish about Darwin life.
 To top it off, we’d survived our first cyclone.
 We felt like true Territorians-in-training.

 And then I found a lump in my left breast.
-Shortly afterwards, I was diagnosed with Stage 2(b) breast cancer (for those interested in such things, there were two moderately sized invasive tumours on the left side - one nastily enmeshed in muscle - and there proved to be 'micro-deposits' in three lymph nodes).
+Shortly afterwards, I was diagnosed with Stage 2(b) breast cancer "with some Stage 3 features", as my oncologist describes it (for those interested in such things, there were two moderately sized invasive tumours on the left side - one nastily enmeshed in the pectoral muscle - and there proved to be 'micro-deposits' in three lymph nodes).
 For a range of reasons, I chose to return to Sydney where I could receive care through a multi-disciplinary breast cancer centre.
-I arrived in Sydney in early July 2011 and returned to Darwin nearly eight months later.
-During that time I had a mastectomy, breast reconstruction, a bunch of lymph nodes removed from my armpit, six rounds of chemotherapy and five weeks of radiation treatment.
+I arrived in Sydney in early July 2011 and returned to Darwin eight months later.
+During that time I had a radical mastectomy (involving removal of breast tissue and underlying cancer-affected muscle), a breast reconstruction, a bunch of lymph nodes removed from my armpit, six rounds of chemotherapy and five weeks of radiation treatment.
 It was a riot.
 The support of our amazing families and friends - who rallied at both ends of the country during the separation - and the fantastic care from my treatment team got me through.

 I am now back up North with my husband and sons - body and spirit more than a little battered - taking my Tamoxifen and trying to get a grip on the complicated, hopeful-but-terrifying reality of living in remission from cancer.
 I’m also attempting to catch up with my husband and sons in adjusting to life in the tropics.
 Top End Take 2, I’m calling it.